AdamPumphrey/497Project/README.md

     This program uses a simple heuristic to evaluate positions on the board.

     The heuristic works by checking for different moves based on varying priorities.

+    The heuristic does not consider capturing as part of the evaluation.

     Jargon: